Day 1: Marrakech (Guided tour of the city)

 Day 11: Fez – Ifrane – Azrou – Medilt – Gorges of Ziz – Erfoud – Merzouga.

 Today, we’re heading for the Merzouga desert via the Middle Atlas Mountains.
 Along the way, we’ll take a break in the cedar forests to observe the monkeys.
 We’ll have lunch in Midelt before driving another 3 hours to discover the superb Ziz gorges and palm groves of Tafilalet.
 The next stop is Erfoud, the date capital of Morocco.
 You’ll stop to take photos of the breathtaking views.
-Finally, we’ll head to the sand dunes of Erg Chebbi for a sunset walk.
+Finally, we’ll head to the dunes of Erg Chebbi for a sunset walk.
 The accommodation will be in a hotel at the foot of the dunes.

 Day 12: Merzouga: (desert trip)